Thank you for being you.

 "No. No, you may not."

 "Okay, Muse.
 I have to go.
-I have a lunch date," Dylan said as she headed towards the exits.
+I have a lunch date," Dylan said as she headed towards the exit.

 "Hey!"

 "What now?"
-Dylan whined, dramatically flinging her body around to face him while rolling her big hazel eyes.
+Dylan whined, flinging her body around to face him while rolling her big blue eyes.

 "It's Jesse, okay?
 Jesse."